neverRare/butter/doc/language/if.md

 }
 ```

 `if` is an expression, just like blocks, it will evaluate to the last expression if its last semicolon is omitted.
-In this case, there should be a hanging `else`.
+In this case, there should be a hanging `else` (`else` not followed by `if`).

 ```butter
 input = std.get_line();